thinkshout/thinkshout/_wonderlab/consent-based-calibration/business.md

 What makes this idea so interesting and different?
 It’s not actually the technical build, though the details on how to create an experience that doesn’t exploit user data with Google looking over everyone’s shoulder is actually relatively complicated.
 The answer is mutual respect and consent.
 Ongoing, clear, enthusiastic consent.

 Which brings me back to every RFP we receive.
-Organizations and individuals are so bombarded by personalization and data collection—the pressure to build a site that can leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.
+Organizations and individuals are so bombarded by personalization and data collection—as well as the pressure to build a site that can actually leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.
 Instead of asking what we might do differently from the start, as is the case with data collection, we most often hear organizations struggling to comply with regulations and seeking to develop complex solutions to protect data that they can’t even actually leverage effectively.

+<blockquote>Organizations and individuals are so bombarded by personalization and data collection—as well as the pressure to build a site that can actually leverage personalization software—that it’s become an unquestioned expectation, rather than a feature to be determined based on need and outcomes.</blockquote>

-> Consent Based Calibration is an opportunity for organizations to redefine the digital browsing experience and work with critical core audiences in a transparent way to give them what they need while clearly defining what the organization needs at the same time.
+Consent Based Calibration is an opportunity for organizations to redefine the digital browsing experience and work with critical core audiences in a transparent way to give them what they need while clearly defining what the organization needs at the same time.

 What does this mean for your organization?